masadcv/FastGeodis/docs/source/methodology.rst

 Performance Improvements
 ################################
 FastGeodis (CPU/GPU) is compared with existing GeodisTK (https://github.com/taigw/GeodisTK) in terms of execution speed as well as accuracy.
+All our experiments were evaluated on Nvidia GeForce Titan X (12 GB) with 6-Core Intel Xeon E5-1650 CPU.
 We present our results below:

 Execution Speed
 ----------------